moneil/DSKTool/README.md

 5. Expand ngrok into your applications folder
 6. In a terminal cd to your ngrok directory and enter `$ ./ngrok authtoken <your authtoken>`
 5. Start a tunnel to the DSKTOOL Port (8000): `$ ./ngrok http 8000`
+Do not close your terminal - it must stay open while you are using the TLS connection.

 You should see something like this: